Quicr/new-qmsg/doc/notes.md

 ```

 ## Subscriptions
-Clients subscribe to SNs using a mask bit length.
+Clients subscribe to SNs using a mask bit name_length.
 This is similar to IP network prefix/len notation.
 A client that
-subscribes to a shorter bit length SN will receive all messages equal to or longer than the bit length specified.
+subscribes to a shorter bit name_length SN will receive all messages equal to or longer than the bit name_length specified.
 A
 client may subscribe to more specifics, which will be ignored in favor of the less specific.
 For example, subscribe
 to SN/80, SN/90, and SN/91.
 The 90 and 91 are redundant to SN/80.
 As long as the subscription for SN/80 exists,
 SN/90 and SN/91 are suppressed to avoid duplicate messages being sent to the subscriber.
 When/if the subscriber